-The Sub-Committee did not obtain advice from external remuneration consultants for the year ended 31 December 2020.
+The Sub-Committee/Committee did not obtain advice from external remuneration consultants for the year ended 31 December 2021.

-Members of the Sub-Committee on Remuneration
+Members of Remuneration Committee

-Five independent non-executive directors ("NEDs") served as members of the Sub-Committee for all or part of the 2020 year.
-They were Graham Bradley (Chair January - September), Grant King (Chair October - December), Carol Austin, Jann Skinner and Geoff Wilson.
-Directors of the Board - Matthew Lobner, Kaber Mclean and Kenneth Ng as well as Noel McNamara were attendees at Sub-Committee meetings throughout 2020.
+Five independent non-executive directors ("NEDs") served as members of the Sub-Committee for all or part of the 2021 year.
+They were, Grant King (Chair), Carol Austin, Jann Skinner, Gail Pemberton and Geoff Wilson.
+Directors of the Board - Matthew Lobner, Surendra Rosha, Kaber Mclean and Kenneth Ng as well as Noel McNamara (in his capacity as CRO) were attendees at meetings throughout 2021.